 Friends . . . there are countless people today in our society, in our neighborhoods, who are just like that pipe.
-They are often neglected, “under the radar” marginalized people whose insides are full of stuff, built up over the years of abuse, poverty and neglect.
-Although many of these “pipes” appear to be “normal” on the outside, the free flow of life and joy has been blocked for a long time and there is nobody to count or hear the tears from a broken heart.
+They are often neglected, “under the radar,” marginalized people whose insides are full of stuff.
+This “stuff” has been built up over years of abuse, poverty and neglect.
+Although many of these “pipes” appear to be “normal” on the outside, the free flow of life and joy has been blocked for a long time.
+There is nobody to count or hear the tears from a broken heart.

 Despite all our modern day ways to communicate, those who need our kindness and compassion often hide their plight behind a thin façade of fake smiles and “I am ok.”
-In our North American cultural environment of individualism–busyness and good ‘ole “self-reliance”– those who need help are often passed by and often left to the fate of government assistance.
+In our North American cultural environment of individualism–busyness and good ‘ole “self-reliance”– those who need help are often passed by.
+They are often left to the fate of government assistance.

 Well, if a clogged pipe in my backyard eventually got help, maybe it is an object lesson for the rest of us.
 Why not be a committee of “one” and determine to show kindness and compassion to another “one” who needs help?
 No need to bring the big trucks or strong backs.
 Just a word, a text, a smile and a note of hope will be like “apples of gold in pictures of silver” (Proverbs 25:11).

 If you enjoyed this, you may also enjoy Who Gets the Blessing?© 2017 - 2023 When People Are Kind.
 All rights reserved.
 Click here for content usage information.